 - Reviewing and commenting on MTEP study results to ensure successful inclusion of the ATC projects in MTEP Appendix A in a timely manner,

-- Ensuring the appropriate cost allocation is identified for those ATC projects eligible for regional cost sharing,
+- Ensuring that the appropriate cost allocation is identified for ATC projects eligible for regional cost sharing,

 - Answering questions related to ATC projects at the West Sub-regional Planning Meetings (SPMs) and other stakeholder forums, and

-- Providing suggestions/comments that help improve the MTEP process.
+- Providing suggestions and comments that help improve the MTEP process.

 Other MISO planning activities

 Our planning staff participates in various technical and policy discussions and provides future direction for MTEP activities.
 We also are involved in joint planning studies with neighboring RTOs, including PJM Interconnection (PJM) and Southern Power Pool (SPP).
-MISO and PJM coordinate, conduct and analyze several market efficiency project studies.
-This analysis is reviewed by an inter‑regional planning stakeholder advisory committee, which typically examines economic projects that could benefit both RTOs and qualify for cross‑border cost sharing.
+MISO and PJM coordinate and conduct market efficiency project studies.
+These analyses are reviewed by an inter‑regional planning stakeholder advisory committee, which typically examines economic projects that could both benefit RTOs and qualify for cross‑border cost sharing.

 MISO Market Constraints

-Two of the five narrowly constrained areas identified in the MISO region are associated with ATC, and we continue to track these as well as other constraints.
-Such tracking assists in planning projects that alleviate congestion within the MISO market.
+Two of the five narrowly constrained areas (NCAs) identified in the MISO region are associated with ATC.
+ATC tracks the NCAs to assist in planning projects that alleviate congestion within the MISO market.